brooklabteam/Mada-Bat-CoV/README.md

 The repo contains sub-directories with scripts and data to make each figure, as well as directions [here](https://github.com/brooklabteam/Mada-Bat-CoV/blob/main/contig-blast-directions.md) for the pipeline used to determine which samples are "positive" for the pathogen of interest (in this case, CoVs).

 Within  the Fig. 3 sub-directory, you will find details on how to build a phylogenetic tree [here](https://github.com/brooklabteam/Mada-Bat-CoV/blob/main/Fig3/Phylo-Tree-Directions.md).
-This script outlines steps used to build Fig 3A and 3B, as well as the amino acid trees in FigS1.
+This script outlines steps used to build Fig 3A and 3B, as well as the amino acid trees in Fig4.

+Additionally, you will find details on how to build a Bayesian phylogenetic tree using [BEAST2](http://www.beast2.org/) within the subfolder for FigS2 or linked [here](https://github.com/brooklabteam/Mada-Bat-CoV/blob/main/FigS2/beast-tree-intstructions.md).

 Otherwise, all scripts to produce each figure should be self-contained and output results to the "final-figures" folder.